 What does it mean to be a Member?

 During the growing season (June through November), Members receive a weekly share of the farm’s produce, delivered to a farmer’s market or pick-up site within 24 hours of harvest.
 Members are also invited to special farm days.
-This season Members may also pick four bunches of flowers at the farm.
-After Members’ shares are filled, we make produce available to farmer’s markets, restaurants and wholesale accounts.
+Our CSA members are always our first priority – only after Members’ shares are filled do we make produce available to farmer’s markets, restaurants and wholesale accounts.

 What size share should I get?